Graduate Study in Creative Writing

 The thesis is generally undertaken after the student has completed most coursework.
 The first step is to find a supervising professor to act as the thesis director, and with that director to enlist a committee (three to four members, one of whom must be a Graduate Faculty member from a department other than English).
 The student then works with the director and committee to develop a prospectus, which must be approved in a prospectus meeting by the thesis committee.

-When the student is actually ready to begin devoting regular work to the thesis, thesis hours are taken as a course, a total of six semester hours, which may be taken in any combination over a period of four semesters.
+Creative writing students should begin working on their thesis during creative classes and workshops.
+During the final semester of course work, thesis hours are taken as a course, a total of three semester hours.
+Students who do not complete the thesis as planned can take additional thesis hours that will not count to the degree.
 Thesis credit ceases to be current after two years, and the student must be registered for at least one hour of credit during the semester in which the oral defense is conducted.

 Registration for Thesis Hours Credit

-- The English Department requires that the Prospectus and the Prospectus Signature Sheet be completed in order for any M.A. student to sign up for a second semester of thesis hours.
+- The English Department requires that the Prospectus and the Prospectus Signature Sheet be completed in order for any M.A. student to sign up for a the final semester of thesis hours.
 Each student must schedule a prospectus meeting at which the three English faculty members on the committee discuss the thesis and approve the prospectus.
-The Thesis Checklist contains specifications for the prospectus.
-Information on formatting your signature sheet is available here.
+The Creative Writing Thesis Checklist contains specifications for the prospectus.
+Information on formatting your signature sheet is available on the Graduate School's Thesis Preparation page.

 Submission Procedures and Deadlines